89th Infantry Regiment "Salerno": Formation

 In 1887 the regiment's 4th Company participated in the Italo-Ethiopian War of 1887–1889.
-In 1895-96 the regiment provided eight officers and 275 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In 1895–96 the regiment provided eight officers and 275 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.

 Italo-Turkish War

 In 1911 the regiment was deployed to Libya for the Italo-Turkish War.
-On 27 February 1912 the regiment captured the heights of El-Mergèb near Zliten and on 5-6 March defended them against Turkish counterattacks, for which the regiment was awarded its first Silver Medal of Military Valour.
+On 27 February 1912 the regiment captured the heights of El-Mergèb near Zliten and on 5–6 March defended them against Turkish counterattacks, for which the regiment was awarded its first Silver Medal of Military Valor.
 Later that year the regiment participated in the conquest of the area of Al-Khums.